 As it is always our body that cures us, and not medicine or surgery (never forget this), fasting can in desperate times be used as the sole cure.
 I have done this myself when I couldn’t find a practitioner, eating nothing for two weeks, only drinking water.
 It wasn’t a wonderful experience, but as I felt I had no other option I was prepared to take the responsibility.
 And it worked.
 Maureen died though, because her practitioner said it was okay to stop eating.
 Be aware of the dangers.

-Of all the systems I thought we’d be tripping over in Spain (and Portugal), this has been the hardest to track down, not a single genuine practitioner have we found.
-Still I remain interested in using herbs and learning the art, so have been growing plants here to try out.
-Successfully enough to decide all the forest garden will be of herbs from now on.
-I can definitely recommend THE RHS NEW ENCYCLOPEDIA OF HERBS & THEIR USES by Deni Bown (ISBN 0-7513-3386-7), THE ENCYCLOPEDIA OF MEDICINAL PLANTS by Andrew Chevalier (0-7513-0314-3), and the ENCYCLOPEDIA OF HERBAL MEDICINE by Thomas Bartram (ISBN-13 978-1-85487-586-0), plus any titles by Juliette de Baïracli Levy.
-We started using herbs for tea, instead of buying it, and now have over fifty different types to pick from fresh each day.
-If you are interested there is a downloadable plant-list (showing which herbs can be used for tea) on the site, on the visit the wildwood (forest garden) page.
+The one thing I thought we’d be tripping over in Spain (and Portugal), has been the hardest to track down, so far I’ve not found a single genuine practitioner.
+Nonetheless I remain interested enough to learn for myself and have been growing plants here to try out.
+Successfully enough to decide all the forest garden plants will be herbs from now on.
+For advice I can definitely recommend THE RHS NEW ENCYCLOPEDIA OF HERBS & THEIR USES by Deni Bown (ISBN 0-7513-3386-7), my personal favourite, THE ENCYCLOPEDIA OF MEDICINAL PLANTS by Andrew Chevalier (0-7513-0314-3), and the ENCYCLOPEDIA OF HERBAL MEDICINE by Thomas Bartram (ISBN-13 978-1-85487-586-0), plus any titles by Juliette de Baïracli Levy.
+We started off by using herbs instead of tea, and now have over fifty different types to pick from fresh each day.
+If you are interested in this there is a downloadable plant-list (showing which herbs can be used for tea) click here.

 Making these were our next foray into herbalism, as they were also a good way to store plants that were only around for a short time in the year.
 Easier to take as a dose too.
 So far we’ve used cistus ladanifer (which is my soul plant, a form of rock rose), salvia officinalis (sage), and symphytum uplandicum (comfrey).
 Couldn’t be easier.
 All you need is to collect enough of the fresh herb (newest top growth) to fill a clear glass jar (one litre size is enough, with an airtight lid).
 Cut into small pieces, pack into the jar until it is full, then pour in enough apple cider vinegar (or better still vodka, increases the shelf life) to fill, and seal.
 Store in a warm darkened room and shake every day for 2 weeks.
 Then strain off the liquid and bottle in dark glass containers.